 Is granola good for you or is it too high in sugar and calories?
 Registered nutritionist Nicola Shubrook answers these and other questions.

 What is granola?

-Granola is a breakfast cereal that's similar to muesli, but it's usually coated in some form of sugar such as honey to give it a crunchy, chunky texture.
-Common ingredients include oats, chopped nuts, seeds and dried fruit.
+Granola is a breakfast cereal that's similar to muesli, but it's usually coated in oil along with some form of sugar such as honey or maple syrup.
+Once the ingredients are combined, granola is baked to give it a crunchy, chunky texture.
+Common ingredients include oats, chopped nuts like almonds and walnuts, seeds and dried fruit.

 Enjoyed this?
 Now read...

 This article was reviewed on 2 March 2022 by Kerry Torrens.

 Kerry Torrens BSc.
 (Hons) PgCert MBANT is a registered nutritionist with a post graduate diploma in Personalised Nutrition & Nutritional Therapy.
 She is a member of the British Association for Nutrition and Lifestyle Medicine (BANT) and a member of the Guild of Food Writers.
 Over the last 15 years she has been a contributing author to a number of nutritional and cookery publications including BBC Good Food.
 Follow kerry on Instagram at @kerry_torrens_nutrition_

 Nicola Shubrook is a nutritional therapist and works with both private clients and the corporate sector.
 She is an accredited member of the British Association for Applied Nutrition and Nutritional Therapy (BANT) and the Complementary & Natural Healthcare Council (CNHC).
 Find out more at urbanwellness.co.uk.

 All health content on bbcgoodfood.com is provided for general information only, and should not be treated as a substitute for the medical advice of your own doctor or any other healthcare professional.
 If you have any concerns about your general health, you should contact your local healthcare provider.
 See our website terms and conditions for more information.